gt-bioss/gt-bioss.github.io/content/events/jnbioss26.md

 Our approach relies on the use of a relational analysis which approximate relationships between the rules of the model and the properties that they induce.
 Partial evaluation is used when some rules are removed from a model (since the corresponding rule is no longer present).
 Adding rules is done is classically by resuming the iterations of the analysis algorithm.
 This incremental analysis is available both in command line or in an electron app, and it evaluated on examples of the literature.

+### Louison Crepin (IBISC/Université Évry Paris Saclay)

+*Qualification Games: A Game-Theoretic Framework for Overcoming Drug Resistance*

+Drug resistance is a pervasive challenge across a vast spectrum of diseases, systematically undermining therapy efficacy and complicating clinical outcomes.
+Current approaches, largely reliant on empirical trial-and-error, fail to capture the inherently dynamic and adversarial interplay between treatment strategies and evolving resistance mechanisms.
+To address this issue, we introduce Qualification Games, a novel two-player game-theoretic framework where qualification predicates—formally defined as Boolean conditions— uniquely identify winning states for the physician (e.g., inducing apoptosis) or the disease (e.g., evading therapy).
+This framework provides a rigorous formalism to model resistance by encoding its adversarial dynamics: the physician deploys interventions to enforce therapeutic success, while the disease adapts through mutations or phenotypic shifts.
+By leveraging reachability-based qualifications, our model systematically explores optimal strategies to overcome resistance in complex diseases.
+Our framework integrates Boolean Control Networks (BCNs) to represent the biological system.
+In a qualification game, transitions are driven by therapeutic controls or disease adaptations.
+We formalize resistance as the discovery of a reachability winning region on this logical arena, allowing for the computation of optimal treatment sequences that maximize efficacy while preempting adaptive responses of the disease.
+As a proof of concept, we apply Qualification Games to breast cancer, modeling the interplay between targeted therapies (e.g., pik3/akt inhibitors) and resistance emergence.
+Using biomarker-driven BCNs, we identify critical control nodes—such as ESR1 amplification or MAPK1 rewiring—that underpin resistance.
+Our results demonstrate the ability to predict minimal intervention sets (e.g., drug combinations) to enforce apoptosis while mitigating resistance risks.
+Beyond oncology, this framework can be generalized to any system where resistance arises from dynamic interactions (e.g., antimicrobial resistance, chronic diseases).
+By unifying game theory, BCNs, and dynamical systems, Qualification Games offers a scalable framework for designing adaptive, precision treatment strategies.

 ### Patricia Roxo (ENS Paris)